vacationlabs/haskell-webapps/doc/docs/framework/migrations.rst

    up = ([qc|
-   -- INSERT YOUR SQL HERE
+   -- INSERT YOUR MIGRATION SQL HERE
    |])

    down = ([qc|
-   -- INSERT YOUR SQL HERE
+   -- INSERT YOUR ROLLBACK SQL HERE
    |])

 Now edit this file to create your tables, indexes, constraints, triggers, etc. using raw SQL: